Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Dreaming Years

 It all started one chilly autumn afternoon while I was watching a documentary about aquaponics.
 They made it look easy, effortless even!
 Fish swimming alongside lush greens — a self-sustaining ecosystem in my own backyard.
-“How hard could it be?”
+“How hard it be?”
 I thought, maybe a bit too naively.
 I could see my kids running around, plucking fresh basil and snacking on ripe strawberries, all while I stood proudly, a modern-day farmer.

 So, like any enthusiastic wannabe inventor, I gathered materials: some PVC pipes from the shed, an old aquarium I’d "inherited" from my brother (thanks for that, by the way), and a bunch of enthusiasm that neither matched my knowledge nor my skills.